hdlguy/my_kicad/README.md

 #               my_kicade

-This is repo to contain some simple attempts to use Kicad 6 to design some printed circuit boards.
+This is a repo to contain some simple attempts to use Kicad 6 to design printed circuit boards.

 ## File organization and version control